evangipson/developer-pro-tips/javascript/README.md

 class Foo {}
 var foo = new Foo();
 ```
 - Class Expressions are also **not hoisted**.
 There are both Named Class Expressions and Unnamed Class Expressions.
-An Unnamed Class Expression will act as an anonymous Object, so if you want clarity or readability, using Named Class Expressions is a good idea
+An Unnamed Class Expression will act as an anonymous Object, so if you want clarity or readability, using Named Class Expressions is a good idea.
 ```javascript
 // Example of Unnamed Class Expression: